 A charge of transmitting a substance covered by this subsection may include a charge of possession of such substance.
-It may be grounds for an immediate ten (10) day suspension.
+It may be grounds for up to a 10-day suspension.

 It shall be sufficient grounds to prove possession or use of a substance by this regulation if the student uses or possesses material which closely resembles such a substance or which he/she represents to be such a substance.